Smoke-free Environments:

 • 40 sudden infant deaths – one in five of all Sudden Infant Deaths

-Other people who are particularly at risk from the effects of secondhand smoke include pregnant women and people with pre-existing heart or respiratory illnesses.
-It was estimated that in 2003 secondhand smoke was responsible for approximately 12,200 premature deaths a year in the UK.
-Most of these occurred in nonsmokers living with a partner or other family member who smoked.
+Other people who are particularly at risk from the effects of secondhand smoke include pregnant women and people with pre-existing heart or respiratory illnesses like asthma, COPD or emphysema.
+It was estimated that in 2003 secondhand smoke was responsible for approximately 12,200 deaths a year in the UK.
+Most of these deaths were nonsmokers living with family member who smoked.

 Supporting parents and carers to stop smoking

-If a woman finds out that she is pregnant and wants to stop smoking, she is 4 times more likely to successfully quit if she uses the help available from a specialist stop smoking service.
-To access help to stop smoking, the family should speak to their Midwife or GP.
+If a woman finds out that she is pregnant and wants to stop smoking, she is 4 times more likely to successfully quit if she uses the help available from a specialist stop smoking service, than trying to quit using willpower alone.
+To get help to stop smoking, the family should speak to their Midwife or GP.

-Medicine to help people stop smoking (also known as Nicotine Replacement Therapy or ‘NRT’) is available from pharmacies and GPs.
-Most people know these as patches or gum.
-Using NRT alongside behavioural support from NHS Smokefree is an effective way to stop smoking.
+Medicine to help people stop smoking (also known as Nicotine Replacement Therapy or ‘NRT’) is available for people using a stop smoking service.
+NRT can also be bought from pharmacies and GPs.
+Most people know these as patches or gum but don’t realise how best to use them, so it is always a good idea to speak to a professional for advice.

 Key Messages

-For any practitioner working with parents, grandparents and other care-givers who smoke, it’s important to motivate to improve safety through the opportunity to promote the following key messages:
+For anyone working with parents, grandparents and other carers who smoke, it’s important to motivate them to improve the health of their family.
+You should promote the following key messages:

-• The best thing that parents and carers can do for their health and the health of their family is to quit smoking and/or make their homes and cars smoke-free.
+• The best thing that parents and carers can do for their health and the health of their family is to quit smoking and make their homes and cars smoke-free.

 • Do not allow others to smoke in your home or car.